 The Parents also allege that the District failed to have appropriate staff at the eligibility determination meetings.
 Specifically, the Parents allege that the District erred by failing to include the private evaluator and the school nurse in the eligibility determination.
 As described in Louisiana Bulletin 1706 § 307(A)(1), the group of professionals conducting an eligibility determination should possess the relevant information and expertise to determine the student's eligibility and the educational needs of the student.
 In this case, the Student's eligibility determination meetings were attended by a group of five members of the District's pupil appraisal team that had participated in the Student's evaluation.
 One of those members, the school nurse, left the third meeting of the team prior to the end of the meeting.
 Nonetheless, the Department concludes that the team that considered the Student's eligibility was properly composed.
-Specifically, the Department concludes that the presence of the private evaluator was not necessary due to the comprehensive nature of her evaluation report, which provided sufficient information for the eligibility team to make the relevant determination without the private evaluator's in-person participation in the meetings.
-Similarly, the Department concludes that the school nurse's absence from a portion of the eligibility determination process did not adversely impact the eligibility determination team's ability to address the issues before it, particularly because the Student's educational performance was the key consideration in determining that the Student was not eligible.
-Therefore, the Department finds Parents' allegation that the District failed to properly staff the Student's eligibility determination meeting is unsubstantiated.
+Specifically, the Department concludes that the presence of the private evaluator was not necessary due to the comprehensive nature of her evaluation report, which provided sufficient information for the eligibility determination process did not adversely impact the eligibility determination team's ability to address the issues before it, particularly because the Student's educational performance was the key consideration in determining that the Student was not eligibility determining that the Student's eligibility determination meeting is unsubstantiated.